Maintain Your Independence Exercise Classes

 Chair Yoga offers a gentle, accessible way to ease stiffness, reduce chronic pain, and improve strength, balance, and flexibility — all from the comfort of a chair.
 This practice weaves together gentle stretching, strength-building, breath awareness, and moments of meditation to support both body and mind.
 Ideal for those with limited mobility, injuries, health conditions, or anyone who spends long hours sitting, Chair Yoga helps you reclaim confidence and vitality while fostering brain-body connection.

-Anglican Church – Fireside Room
+Anglican Church, Fireside Room

-Yin Yoga with Candace Aldridge 10:30 – 11:30 (7 classes, no class November 21)
+Yin Yoga with Candace Aldridge

 Yin yoga is a functional, floor-based practice where shapes are held for 2-5 minutes.
 Using props for support, we nourish joints, ligaments, bones, and fascia while settling into stillness.
 This stillness becomes a gateway, bringing awareness inward and anchoring us in the body.
 Through mindfulness, breath, and sensation, we develop interoception—the ability to turn inward, integrate, and explore our shadow.
 This practice expands our capacity to be fully embodied, releasing the need to do, be, or look like anyone else, embracing ourselves exactly as we are.